mkarpiarz/cloud-native-docs/gpu-operator/sandbox-containers-kata.rst

       ccruntime.confidentialcontainers.org/ccruntime-sample created

-   Wait a few minutes for the Operator to create the base runtime classes.
+   Wait approximately 10 minutes for the Operator to create the base runtime classes.

 #.
 (Optional) View the runtime classes: